Sunday, November 16, 2025

 Secretary Ernesto V. Perez, director-general of ARTA, and Michael Edward Welch, Charge d’ Affaires of the British Embassy Manila, led the signing of a Memorandum of Understanding (MOU) on Tuesday, September 30, in Makati City.

-Previously, British government already supported the conduct of tracer studies for the telco and energy sectors, leading to the establishment of one-stop shops for both.
-“These are two vital sectors in diving the economy forward,” he said.
+Previously, the British government supported efforts to streamline the telco and energy sectors, leading to the establishment of one-stop shops for both.
+“These are two vital sectors in diving the economy forward,” Secretary Perez said.

 The government is also trying to join the electric vehicle manufacturing bandwagon by maximizing the use of its resources in the production of components, particularly EV batteries.
 This means attracting investors in the downstream sector – nickel and copper — rather than continue exporting raw nickel ore.